mdoyle17/Molecular-Dynamics-Analysis-in-Python/README.md

 ## itp
 Topology folder for this work

-## strong_solvent_peaks_in_20_ansgtrom_of_OEC.pdb
+## strong_solvent_peaks_in_20_angstrom_of_OEC.pdb
-.pdb file contaning coordinates of additional waters from the simulation which are likely to be in the PS II S1 structure
+.pdb file contaning coordinates of additional waters from the simulation which are likely to be in the PS II S1 structure (within 20 Angstrom of OEC)

+## 0F.pdb_fittedto55all.pdb
+reference PS II structure - can be loaded up in Coot and overlaid with strong_solvent_peaks_in_20_ansttrom_of_OEC.pdb for comparison